webpad/eNote-SDK/README.md

 Regal (5 bits) Waveform Modes 23
 3
 Rev. 1.3
-Programing Guide for netronix eNote
+Programing Guide for MobiScribe eNote
 UI Design with waveform mode 23
 INTRODUCTION
-This document is provided by Netronix SDK Library, the purpose of providing software design guide.
+This document is provided by MobiScribe SDK Library, the purpose of providing software design guide.
 The SDK Library uses the JAVA language design, which contains two classes.jar and javalib.jar JAVA Library.
 Development REQUIREMENTS